netdata/netdata/packaging/docker/README.md

 # Install Netdata with Docker

-> :warning: As of Sep 9th, 2018 we ship [new docker builds](https://github.com/netdata/netdata/pull/3995), running Netdata in Docker with an [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) directive, not a COMMAND directive.
-Please adapt your execution scripts accordingly.
-You can find more information about ENTRYPOINT vs COMMAND is presented by goinbigdata [here](http://goinbigdata.com/docker-run-vs-cmd-vs-entrypoint/) and by docker docs [here](https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact).
->
-> Also, the `latest` is now based on alpine, so **`alpine` is not updated any more** and `armv7hf` is now replaced with `armhf` (to comply with <https://github.com/multiarch> naming), so **`armv7hf` is not updated** either.

-## Limitations

 Running Netdata in a container works best for an internal network or to quickly analyze a host.
 Docker helps you get set up quickly, and doesn't install anything permanent on the system, which makes uninstalling Netdata easy.

+See our full list of Docker images at [Docker Hub](https://hub.docker.com/r/netdata/netdata).

+## Limitations running Netdata in Docker

 For monitoring the whole host, running Netdata in a container can limit its capabilities.
 Some data, like the host OS performance or status, is not accessible or not as detailed in a container as when running Netdata directly on the host.

 A way around this is to provide special mounts to the Docker container so that Netdata can get visibility on host OS information like `/sys` and `/proc` folders or even `/etc/group` and shadow files.

+Also, we now ship Docker images using an [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) directive, not a COMMAND directive.
+Please adapt your execution scripts accordingly.
+You can find more information about ENTRYPOINT vs COMMAND in the [Docker documentation](https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact).

-## Package scrambling in runtime (x86_64 only)
+### Package scrambling in runtime (x86_64 only)

-By default on x86_64 architecture our docker images use Polymorphic Polyverse Linux package scrambling.
+By default on x86_64 architecture our docker images use [Polymorphic Polyverse Linux package scrambling](https://polyverse.io/how-it-works/).
 For increased security you can enable rescrambling of packages during runtime.
 To do this set environment variable `RESCRAMBLE=true` while starting Netdata docker container.

-For more information go to [Polyverse site](https://polyverse.io/how-it-works/)

 ## Run Netdata with the docker command